 When writing a report on a child, it's an opportunity for the Educator to capture the child's learning and for parents to receive an account of their child's engagements within an early childhood setting.
+The following article provides information on examples of writing prompts and comments that can be used when writing yearly reports on the child.

-Educators writing the report, the comments need to be descriptive.
+For educators writing the report, the comments need to be descriptive.
 It must be based on observation of the child in different environments and engaging in different activities.
 Comments should not be comparative, judgemental or conclusive.

 Writing Prompts and Comments

-The following are examples of writing prompts, comments that can be used when writing yearly reports on the child:
+The following are examples of writing prompts, and comments that can be used when writing yearly reports on the child:

 - Zee comes cheerfully to school and greets her teachers with a bright smile.
 She leaves her things in class and runs off to catch a little game with her friends outdoors before the bell goes.